Frequently Asked Questions

 If I had KEES money at my previous institution, will that transfer to UK as well?

 The short answer is that it depends on your specific situation.
-You have a five-year window from when you first graduate from high school to use your KEES money, plus you will have needed to maintain Kentucky residency during your tenure at your previous institution in addition to not yet having received a bachelor's degree.
-If you meet all of these requirements, your KEES money can still be used here at UK.
-If you have additional questions about KEES, please contact the Office of Student Financial Aid.
+You have a five-year window from when you first graduate from high school to use your KEES money.
+Additionally, you must have maintained Kentucky residency during your tenure at your previous institution and not yet received a bachelor's degree.
+If you meet all of these requirements, your KEES money can still be used at UK.
+If you have additional questions about KEES, please contact the Office of Student Financial Aid and Scholarships.

 I'm coming to UK!
 Now what?